kentotak/rsdp/paper/paper.md

 ![Example of a strain relief profile.\label{fig:example-strain_relief_profile}](./images/example-strain_relief_profile.png){width=70%}

 `rsdp` improves on `DICT` by offering the possibility to output a residual stress depth profile (as shown in \autoref{fig:RS_profile-example}).
-This is especially useful for materials where a variation of properties along depth is expected. `rsdp` includes the possibility to perform an analysis for equibiaxial and non-equibiaxial stresses, therefore accounting for cases where a difference in the amplitude of residual stresses is expected in the plane directions.
-However, elastic anisotropy has not been taken into consideration. @salvati_uncertainty_2016 describe how to include it into the analysis process, but this has not been done here.
+This is especially useful for materials where a variation of properties along depth is expected. `rsdp` includes the possibility to perform an analysis for equibiaxial and non-equibiaxial stresses, therefore accounting for cases where a difference in the magnitude of residual stresses is expected in the in-plane directions.

 ![Example of a residual stress profile.\label{fig:RS_profile-example}](./images/example-residual_stress_profile.png){width=70%}

-Moreover, `rsdp` streamlines the entire FIB-DIC analysis by including all of the steps of the process into one interface; this was originally done to optimize the analysis time of multiple datasets.
+Moreover, `rsdp` streamlines the entire FIB-DIC analysis by including all of the steps of the process into one interface.
+This optimizes the analysis of multiple datasets, which is another feature that was not available in the DICT package.

 Besides, some changes were made to `DICT`: the package was upgraded from GUIDE to App Designer, and a few bugs were corrected.